MarkCummins-SETU/Scripting-for-Cybersecurity/lab2.md

     for line in f:
         print(line.strip())
 ```
-> ⚠️ Python doesn't use curly brackets to control logic blocks for for loops etc. instead it using indentation.
-So spaces and indentation matter in python.
-Look at the give code snippets carefully.

 > **Task 1.2 Optional task:**:  Modify the code so that it prints line numbers, e.g. `1: Hello`.